Boulder Festival

 What is the difference between the Festival Lodging Rental License and the Short-Term Rental License Programs?

 The Festival Lodging Rental License builds upon the city’s Short-Term Rental License, but with differences.
 Regular Short-Term Rental Licenses are limited to owner-occupied homes and have limitations on the duration of use.
-It is important to note that the city only allows properties to hold one rental license type per unit at a time.
-What this means is that residential units that hold a long-term rental license or a short-term rental license are not eligible for a Festival Lodging Rental License.
+It is important to note that under the new ordinance the city now allows properties to hold a long-term rental license and a Festival Rental license at the same time.
 View a comparison of the two license types on the City of Boulder’s website.

 How will the Boulder Festival Lodging program protect residents and neighborhoods?